adamtilson/adamtilson.github.io/lecture/lec-21/markdown.md

 $$f(n) = 40n^{1.5}-875n+35000$$

+For $n>100$.
 Find the minimum number of units the company must sell to make a profit.

 ---